evil-mad/robopaint/.github/ISSUE_TEMPLATE.md

 ### Description

-For a bug: Describe the bug and list the steps you used when the issue occurred. include any files necessary to reproduce this by zipping them and attaching them to this issue.
-For features, describe what you'd like, how it might be used and why.
+For a bug: Describe the bug and list the steps you used when the issue occurred.
+Include any files necessary to reproduce this by zipping them and attaching the resulting zip file to this issue.
+For features, describe what you'd like, how it might be used, and why.

-#### Steps to reproduce | Feature Idea (Delete one)
+#### Steps to reproduce OR Feature idea (Delete one)
   1. Click on this
   2. Do that
   3. ...

 For an enhancement or new feature: Describe your needs or wants.

-### Version effected (if bug)
+### Version affected (if bug)
 See contributing documentation linked above if you can't find the version.

 #### What operating system are you running?